Palmerston Boulevard

 Palmerston Boulevard is a residential street located in the city of Toronto, Ontario, Canada, two blocks west of Bathurst Street, between Koreatown and Little Italy.
 The street is bounded by stone and iron gates both at Bloor Street and College Street.
 Notably, it is lit with symmetrically placed cast-iron lamps and canopied by mature silver maple trees.
-The name Palmerston continues south as Palmerston Avenue from College Street to Queen Street.
+The name Palmerston continues north and south as Palmerston Avenue, from Bloor Street to the Canadian Pacific Railway tracks and from College Street to Queen Street.

 Formerly named Muter Street, the street's name was changed to Palmerston at the turn of the 20th century, as it was developed.
 Muter Street was named after Lieutenant-Colonel Robert Muter of the Royal Canadian Rifle Regiment.
 Palmerston was named after Lord Palmerston, Prime Minister of the United Kingdom, perhaps to promote Victorian ideals to future Torontonians.

 Most of the houses on Palmerston Boulevard were built between 1903 and 1910.

 An architectural analysis of the Boulevard was published in 1982.
 Palmerston Boulevard: An Evaluation of a Unique Residential Street written by Brown and Storey Architects covers the evolution of the street, its landscape, built form, critical evaluation of renovations, and key landscape items such as trees, porches, street lights and the gates.
 It also contains a comparison of Toronto streets built around the same time with Palmerston compared to Indian Road, St. George Street and High Park Boulevard.
 Brown and Storey place great emphasis on Palmerston's trees and lamps - "The trees and street lamps define the space of the Boulevard as a passage."

 The grandest house on the street is #469, the George Weston Mansion, built on 1.5 lots.
 Weston died in 469 Palmerston Boulevard on April 6, 1924.
 Former mayors of Toronto Horatio Hocken and Samuel McBride lived at #340 and #351 respectively.

 Palmerston Boulevard was initially a wealthy Anglo-Saxon enclave.
 From the 1920s to the 1950s, the street was made up primarily of middle- and upper-middle-class Jews who were often excluded from elite WASP neighbourhoods.
 In the 1960s, some of the houses were subdivided into rooming houses that served university students.